Cracker Country: Terry Store

 Originally known as the J.R.
-Terry Store, the Terry Store was built in the 1800s by the grandfather of Florida's Governor, Lawton Chiles.
+Terry Store, the Terry Store was built in 1891 by the grandfather of Florida's Governor, Lawton Chiles.
 Jack Roundtree Terry and his wife, Maude Sparkman Terry bought the store in 1920, and it served as the general store in Fort White, Florida until 1988.
 In 1992, Terry's sons, Jimmy and Bill Terry, donated the Terry Store to Cracker Country.

-Today, visitors to Cracker Country can wander through the Terry Store, looking at the collection of period items from the early 1900s, and recreated items from that era, and can talk to the living history re-enactors, who act as shop clerks, about the history of the store and of that time period.
+The Terry Store contains a collection of period items from the early 1900s, recreated items from that era, and living history re-enactors, who act as shop clerks.

 Smith House

 The Smith House was originally built to honor the marriage of Daniel H. and Elizabeth Geiger Smith, by their caring friends and neighbors, in 1894, in eastern Pasco County.
 The house took Mr. and Mrs. Smith's friends and neighbors three days to build.
 As all of the lumber used in the construction was harvested from the site, the only extra costs to build the house was for materials from the blacksmith, which cost a total of $15.
 The house was topped by rot-resistant cedar shingles and originally included a separate kitchen building that is not currently in Cracker Country.

 The Smiths raised four sons in the house.
 The parents would have slept on a cot, which can be seen by visitors of Cracker Country today, and which is original to the house, and their sons would have slept on the floor in front of the fireplace.
 The Smiths were farmers, and once a year would have gathered their hogs from the woods surrounding their house, to drive them to Tampa to sell.
 The trip to Tampa would have taken a full day.

-In 1945, Elizabeth Smith died, and ten years later, in 1955, her husband, Daniel Smith, followed.
+In 1945, Elizabeth Smith died, and in 1955, her husband, Daniel Smith, followed.
 The house was donated to Cracker Country in 1979 by the Smiths’ grandson, Willie Smith.